+where \(W_{n} = s_{n}^{-1}(S_{n}- \Ep S_{n})\), \(\eta_{4m}\) is the maximum neighborhood size at radius \(4m\), and \(s_{n}^{2} = \Var\pqty{S_{n}}\). \end{theorem} There is also a trade-off between the mixing and moment conditions.
+If the mixing coefficient converges to zero more rapidly, one can choose a smaller value of \(\delta\), thereby weakening the required moment assumptions.
+The choice of \(m\) reflects a further trade-off: a larger \(m\) improves the mixing coefficient \(\beta(m)\), but at the cost of increasing the neighborhood size \(\eta_m\).
+In the special case of an independent sample, \(\beta(m)=0\) for all \(m\geq 1\).
+Taking \(m=1\) gives \(N_i^m=\{i\}\) and hence \(\eta_m=1\).
+The bound in Theorem~3.5 then recovers the classical independent-sample benchmark conditions for degenerate U-statistics, as in \cite{hall1984CentralLimit}.

-And as a corollary, the following CLT holds under the condition of geometric mixing rate and slightly stronger moment conditions than in \cite{hall1984CentralLimit}.
-In practice, when we have a specific choice of the kernel function \(H\), the conditions are concerned with the mixing rate and moment restrictions, which can be checked empirically, similar to classical time series settings.
-The restriction on the sparsity can be checked if the distance function is known, otherwise, it may be argued to hold through economic reasoning. \begin{theorem} Suppose the assumptions in \autoref{thm:degenerate} hold and \(\beta(m) = O\pqty{\rho^{m}}\) for some \(0 < \rho < 1\).
-If for some \(C > 0\), \(m = C \log n\), there exists \(K < \infty\), such that \(\eta_{m} = O(m^{K})\) and if for some \(\epsilon > 0\) and \(\delta > 0\),
+As a corollary, the following CLT holds under a geometric mixing rate and slightly stronger moment conditions than those in \cite{hall1984CentralLimit}.
+In practice, once we have a specific choice of the kernel function \(H\), the conditions depend on the mixing rate and moment restrictions, which can be checked empirically, as in classical time-series settings.
+The sparsity restriction can be checked if the distance function is known; otherwise, it may be justified through economic reasoning. \begin{proposition} Suppose the assumptions in \autoref{thm:degenerate} hold and \(\beta(m) = O\pqty{\rho^{m}}\) for some \(0 < \rho < 1\).
+If, for some \(C > 0\), \(m = C \log n\), there exists \(K < \infty\) such that \(\eta_{m} = O(m^{K})\), and if, for some \(\epsilon > 0\) and \(\delta > 0\),